 You can contribute to both a Roth IRA and a Roth 401(k) at the same time.
 Remember, contribution limits will still apply to the Roth IRA.

-7. How do I set up a Roth IRA?
+9. How do I set up a Roth IRA?

+The best way to open a Roth IRA is with the help of an investing professional who will meet with you face-to-face.
 Before you meet with your investing pro, you’ll need to gather some information and fill out the application.
-You’ll need the following information to open your account:
+Here’s what you should have on hand in order to open your account:

-- Your driver’s license or other form of photo identification.
+- Your driver’s license or other form of photo identification

-- Your Social Security number.
+- Your Social Security number

-- Your bank’s routing number and your checking or savings account number.
+- Your bank’s routing number and your checking or savings account number

-- Your employer’s name and address.
+- Your employer’s name and address

-8. How do I maintain it?
+11. How do I maintain my Roth IRA?

-Once you choose your mutual funds for your Roth IRA, it’s important to stick with them for the long haul.
+Once you choose the mutual funds for your Roth IRA, it’s important to stick with them for the long haul.
 Don’t get spooked when the market ebbs and flows.
 The value of your Roth IRA will rise and fall with the stock market, but over its lifetime, you should see a steady growth trend.
-Just continue making regular contributions and stick with it despite possible market volatility.
+Just continue making regular contributions and stick with it despite possible market changes.

 Over 30 years, if you invest the annual max of $5,500 into a Roth IRA, it could grow to $995,000.
-The best part is, your contributions would only be $165,000, and the rest—$830,000—would be growth.
+The best part is, your contributions would only total $165,000, and the rest—$830,000—would be growth.

 I’m ready to start!
 Now what?

 If you don’t have a financial professional, reach out to a SmartVestor Pro in your area who is committed to educating and empowering you to make the best decisions possible for your retirement future.

 About Chris Hogan